 - Tough it out and explain at length until it is no longer newsworthy.
 The downside of this is you will generate lots of copy and search engine results in the process.

 - Apologise at length and explain on the airwaves and in the newspapers.
-Again the downside of this is that it generates lots of coverage that will forever link the original offence with the person or organisation.
+Again the downside of this is that it generates lots of coverage that will forever link the original offense with the person or organisation.
 This was the Ken Livingston approach.

 - Claim loudly and often that the offensive remark was taken out of context and it was all the media’s fault.
 (My least favourite option.)